phpguard/phpguard/README.md

 ## Configuration
 ### PHP Code Coverage options
 `phpguard` provide coverage feature for cross testing tools.
-When enabled every test like `phpspec`, and `phpunit` will be use the same code coverage.
+When enabled every test like `phpspec`, `behat` and `phpunit` will be use the same code coverage collector.
 Available options for coverage:
 ```yaml
 phpguard:
     coverage: